Azure-Samples/azure-intelligent-edge-patterns/remote-patient-monitoring-edge-demo/patient-bluetooth-connect-app/README.md

 ![alt text](images/edgeconnect-app.png 'Remote Patient Edge Connect app screenshots')

-#TODO: We need to make sure the paths match whatever name we call the remote app directory - `patient-bluetooth-connect-app` is used for now.

 # Remote Patient Edge Connect Bluetooth App

 This is a mobile app for Android that allows patients to connect with the Bluetooth enabled OMRON Blood Pressure Monitor (model BP7250) and upload vital readings for processing on an Azure Stack Edge.